The Science of Cybersecurity and The Human Element

 Getting closer to the human element controls that require users to participate in opening links actively can help.
 To avoid users accidentally clicking on a malicious link, applications like Outlook can disable links in emails requiring the user to manually copy and paste links from their email into their browser to visit sites ($LINK).
 This extra step can go a long way in getting the human behind the keyboard to think about the site they’re going to.

 But these controls are either; incomplete, limiting, or require some level of user participation.
 Without proper training on identifying phishing and malicious emails, users can still fall prey to craftily composed messages or spoofed or compromised accounts from legitimate senders.
 The risk stemming from this human element-based threat must be mitigated through training, monitoring, continual awareness, and testing.
 Adlumin partners with KnowBe4, which offers user training, and we’ve integrated KnowBe4 phishing capabilities into our platform ($LINK).

 Credential & Business Email Compromise

-The risk BEC and other account compromises have to a business are potentially devastating, with the FBI’s Internet Crime Complaint Center (IC3) reporting $43 billion in cost between June 2016 and December 2021 (IC3, 2022 Business Email Compromise).
+The risks BEC and other account compromises have to a business are potentially devastating.
+The FBI’s Internet Crime Complaint Center (IC3) reported $43 billion in cost between June 2016 and December 2021 (IC3, 2022 Business Email Compromise).